Jelleas/CheckPy/README.md

 ### Writing tests

 Tests are discovered by filename.
 If you want to test a file called ``hello.py``, the corresponding test must be named ``helloTest.py``.
 These tests must be placed in a folder called `tests`.
 For instance: `tests/helloTest.py`.
-Tests are distributed via GitHub repositories, but for development purposes tests can also be "registered" locally via the `-r` flag.
+Tests are distributed via GitHub repositories, but for development purposes tests can also be registered locally via the `-r` flag.
 For instance:

     mkdir tests
     touch tests/helloTest.py